CCP / XCP on CAN Explained - A Simple Intro [2025]

 When polling for multiple signals, the request/responses need to be sent sequentially with a small delay between each request.

 As a result, the signal observations are not time synchronized.
-This makes data analysis and post processing more difficult and less precise.
+This makes data analysis more difficult and less precise.

-The master specifies what measurements to record from the slave, as well as what event should trigger the communication of data.
-For example, the master could request that signals A and B are broadcast every 10 ms, while signal C may be broadcast every 100 ms. The master can even configure slaves to broadcast signals based on events such as a button push or angle change.
+The master specifies which ECU signals to record from the slave, what event should trigger the communication of data and how to package the signals.
+In terms of events, the master may e.g. request that signals A and B are broadcast every 10 ms, while signal C is broadcast every 100 ms - or when a button is pushed.

 Once the DAQ configuration is complete, the master 'starts' the sequence and the slave now autonomously broadcasts the requested signals using DAQ-DTO messages.

 This eliminates the request messages from the master.
-In addition, the signal data is packaged more efficiently in the DAQ-DTOs vs. the CRM-DTOs, reducing the busload.
+In addition, the signal data is packaged more efficiently in the DAQ-DTOs vs. the CCP CRM-DTOs or XCP CTOs, reducing busload.

-Further, with DAQ it is possible to package related signals in the same DAQ-DTO frames - ensuring that the requested signals are measured in a time synchronous manner - improving the quality of the data for analysis.
+Further, with DAQ it is possible to package related signals in the same DAQ-DTO frames to enable time synced analysis.

 Object Descriptor Table